pembattech/TEACHING/PHP/markdown-file/code.md

 * This example demonstrates checking for multiple values in a single case.
 * The `admin` and `editor` cases have the same code block because they share the same permission.
-* `break` ensures the code only executes once after a matching case is found.

-Remember that the `switch` statement is useful for comparing a value to a set of possible options.
-It can provide a cleaner alternative to long chains of `if` statements when dealing with multiple conditions.

 ## Simpler Loop Examples in PHP: